A Thanksgiving to Bond

 ~Psalm 90:12 NKJV

-It was a different kind of Thanksgiving.
-We were spending it with our terminally ill dog.
+It was a different kind of Thanksgiving, a Thanksgiving to bond.
+And we spent it with our terminally ill dog.

 “I thank God Izzy is still with us,” our daughter said, scratching her dog’s chin.

-One by one, we shared “Izzy moments.”
+We shared “Izzy moments ” one by one.
 There was not a dry eye at the table.
 Yet, our thanksgivings to God were heartfelt despite Izzy’s diagnosis.

 It was a year to make memories.
-We helped Izzy celebrate the life she still had this side of heaven, and to make the most of what she could still do.
+We helped Izzy celebrate the life she still had on this side of heaven and make the most of what she could still do.

-One morning, Izzy spent five minutes navigating the deck stairs and another five taking her place in the middle of the yard, to bark—once—at deer she saw over the fence.
+One morning, Izzy spent five minutes navigating the deck stairs and another five taking her place in the middle of the yard to bark at a deer she saw over the fence.
 As the deer fled, she kicked her feet and marched back across the yard and up the deck stairs, seemingly in slow motion.
 I wanted to help her, but she wanted her independence.
-And so, I stood at the ready, but allowed her to have her triumphant moment.
+And so, I stood at the ready but allowed her to have her triumphant moment.

 God is our refuge and strength, a very present help in trouble.